 - "" Class I (Bike Path): These paths provide a completely separated right-of-way (off-street) designated for the exclusive use of bicycles and pedestrians with crossflow traffic minimized. - "" Class II (Bike Lane): These lanes offer a restricted right-of-way (on-street) designated for the exclusive or semi-exclusive use of bicycles with through travel by motor vehicles or pedestrians prohibited, but crossflows by pedestrians and motorists permitted.
-Vehicle parking may be allowed to the right of bike lane if sufficient right-of-way width exists. - "" Class III (Bike Route): These routes facilitate shared use with pedestrians or motor vehicles and are (on-street) designated by signs or permanent markings. - "" Class IV (Cycle Track): Cycle tracks, or bikeways, are located in or adjacent to a roadway and are separated from traffic by physical barriers such as bollards, on-street parking, or planters.
-This design ensures an exclusive right-ofway for bicycle travel.
+Vehicle parking may be allowed to the right of bike lane if sufficient right-of-way width exists. - "" Class III (Bike Route): These routes facilitate shared use with pedestrians or motor vehicles and are (on-street) designated by signs or permanent markings. - "" Class IV (Separated Bikeway): Separated bikeways or cycletracks are located in or adjacent to a roadway and are separated from traffic by physical barriers such as bollards, on-street parking, or planters.
+This design ensures an exclusive right-of- way for bicycle travel.